For Employers and Recruiters

 Fall Career Fairs

 This student event aims to connect Linfield students with professional opportunities ranging from internships to on-campus jobs, volunteer positions and part-time jobs in the community.
 This is an opportunity for you to connect with outstanding Linfield students to share information about opportunities within your organization.
 Co-sponsored by Career Development and Community Engagement and Service.
-DIVE takes place during the first week of class each fall.
+The Local Opportunities Fair takes place during the first week of class each fall.
 Email Career Development for more information.

 Grad School Expo